jeffpar/pcjs.v1/devices/pc8080/machine/invaders/README.md

 Space Invaders (1978)
 ---

-This is a test of [PC8080](/modules/pc8080/), a new 8080-based machine emulator recently added to the PCjs Project.
+This is a test of [PC8080](/modules/pc8080/), a new 8080-based PCjs emulator running the original Space Invaders.

 It is currently playable only in desktop browsers and uses the following hard-coded key mappings: